Understanding the Bible

 Preservation- God has protected His Word...

-Textual accuracy has also been confirmed by a multitude of ancient manuscripts.
+Textual accuracy has also been confirmed by a multitude of ancient manuscripts {'manu'= by hand; 'script'= written}.
 At the beginning of the twentieth century, the oldest known copies of the OT were dated from 895 AD.
 But the Dead Sea Scrolls (discovered in 1947), included OT copies dated from 150 BC.
 These ancient texts were virtually identical to the later copies.

 The NT is supported by ancient copies in far greater abundance and better condition than any other ancient literature.
-(Including more than 5000 manuscripts, 9000 portions and fragments, and 86,000 quotes by early church leaders).
+There are more than 5600 NT manuscripts, 9000 portions and fragments, and 86,000 quotes by early church leaders.
 Compare the documentation for other literature from the same era:

 Document Name Number of Manuscripts Date of Oldest